 Our client had been placed into care by a London-based local authority around 1989, when she was 4 years old.
 Her mother was suffering from serious long-term mental health issues and her natural father was a violent alcoholic.

 Verisona Law was initially instructed by a large German holding company to advise on the best way of dealing with a failing subsidiary based in the north of England.
 Various options were explored in a series of meetings with the German directors including restructuring, the provision of limited further funding, a company voluntary arrangement and a prepack administration.
-Advice and assistance provided by the team at Verisona Law included dealing with employment issues.
+Advice and assistance provided by the employment law for business team at Verisona Law included dealing with employment issues.